 While bees are also territorial, they’re much less aggressive than wasps.
 Wasps are known to chase their prey or victim hundreds of yards, and they also sting multiple times while male bees don’t sting and female bees can only sting once because when they do, their stinger gets ripped off their bodies and is left embedded in whatever it is they stung.

 When out in the wild, honey bees primarily concern themselves with finding nectar sources, while it was the wasp that probably may have espied your picnic and thought, get off my lawn.

 Bees create their nests out of wax, and they typically build their hives in places protected from the elements like trees and hollow walls.
 Wasps do not have wax-producing glands, so they make their nests by chewing wood into a pulp which they then stick together with saliva, and similar to bees, they build these nests in trees, hollow walls, but also in the ground.

 When they build these nests in your home, they don’t cause any structural damage – wood would have already been hollow when they slipped in through cracks – but when they leave, any residue left behind can damage drywall and insulation, and if you don’t seal off these entry points, you risk another colony moving in.

-Contributed by: Watchdog Pest Control – Foremost Experts in Bugs and Pest control Management.
+Contributed by: Natural Pest Solutions Chilliwack – Foremost Experts in Bugs and Pest control Management.